Deed Not Breed

 £78,900

-In Compensation
+Compensation (Total)

 The disparity is obscene: the State spends millions chasing dogs, but offered crumbs to help owners comply or euthanise humanely.